 We don't know about you, but the words facial dandruff call to mind a picture of skin so dry that it scales and steadily flakes off like salt from a shaker.
-(If that's not what immediately came to mind, we apologize for conjuring up that mental image.)
 However, that's not necessarily the case.
 According to dermatologist Sonia Batra, MD, MSC, MPH, facial dandruff can make itself known through "redness, itching, and scaling" on small areas of the face.
 "The most common sites on the face are between the brows and at the corner of the nose and the nostrils, or the creases of the upper lip," she says.
 That sounds much more common and maybe even a little familiar, right?

-David Lortscher, MD, has over eight years of experience as a dermatologist.
-Lortscher is the CEO of Curology, a skincare brand that caters to clients specific skin needs at an affordable price.
+- David Lortscher, MD, is a dermatologist and CEO of Curology, a skincare brand that caters to clients' specific skin needs at an affordable price.

 What Exactly is Facial Dandruff?

 First things first—facial dandruff isn't just dry skin.
 You can't treat or prevent it by simply applying more moisturizer to the affected areas of your face.
 "This very common problem is officially called seborrheic dermatitis," says Lortscher.
 "Seborrheic dermatitis occurs in areas of the body that are rich in oil glands, so the central face is a prime target.
 Many people also have itching and flaking in the scalp, although both areas are not necessarily affected; the central chest may be involved as well."
 The onset of this problem varies with age, usually heightening around puberty, and many suffer from it well into adulthood.